treiff/draft-pr-closer/README.md

 # Close old draft PRs

 Closes draft PRs that have had no activity for a specified amount of time.
+Can also leave an optional `closing-comment` if you'd like.

 ### Building and testing